 INTRODUCTION

 After Jesus’ resurrection, he appeared to his disciples several times, empowering them with hope.
-Seven apostles went for fishing for their food.
-When their attempt failed, the Risen Lord guided them to get 153 large fish that filled their net.
-Jesus served them breakfast with bread and fish.
+Seven apostles went fishing for their livelihood.
+When their efforts failed, the Risen Lord guided them to get 153 large fish that filled their net.
+Jesus served them to breakfast with bread and fish.
 Thus, the disciples again felt the support, hospitality, and message of service from the Lord.
 Let us experience the same when we take part in the Holy Mass and put them into practice in our daily lives.

 BIBLE TEXT